withastro/astro/docs/src/pages/core-concepts/astro-components.md

 An Astro component represents some snippet of HTML in your project.
 This can be a reusable component, or an entire page of HTML including `<html>`, `<head>` and `<body>` elements.
 See our guide on [Astro Pages](/core-concepts/astro-pages) to learn how to build your first full HTML page with Astro.

-**Every Astro component must include an HTML template.** While you can enhance your component in several ways (see below) at the end of the day its the HTML template that dictates what your rendered Astro component will look like.
+**Every Astro component must include an HTML template.** While you can enhance your component in several ways (see below), at the end of the day it's the HTML template that dictates what your rendered Astro component will look like.

 ### CSS Styles